eazypau/portfolio-nuxt3/README.md

 - [ ] make sure all SEO tags are included in the header (nuxt.config)
 - [x] test deployment
 - [ ] Deployment (vercel/netlify?)
-- [ ] Remove packages that are not in use
+- [ ] Remove packages that are not in use (exp: tailwind-aspect-ratio)

 ## milestone:
 - [x] 1st draft done by 22nd January and then ask friends for feedback